Share

 Proteus utilize two modes of reproduction.
 Much like their ancestors, they may convert parts of themselves into "fruiting bodies" called sporangia, which produce spores that may be blown by air currents, carried by water or dispersed by insects or other small animals.
 These spores mature into motile haploid (having only a single copy of a given chromosome) gamete cells, which then seek out gametes originating from another Proteus and fuse with them to produce diploid (having two copies of every chromosome) cells.
 The nucleus within each diploid cell then divides, but the cell itself does not, resulting in a single cell that continuously grows larger and contains many nuclei - a syncytium, which forms the basis of a new plasmodium and a new Proteus.
 In baseline slime molds, the plasmodium is the penultimate stage of the life cycle, followed by the formation of sporangia and the subsequent death of the colony, but in Proteus the plasmodium stage lasts indefinitely and sporangia may be produced repeatedly and at will.

-The second mode of reproduction typically involves a mature Proteus dividing its central "brain" into multiple identical parts, each configured as a partial or total copy of the original pattern of tubules.
-These will each then serve as the basis of a newborn Proteus, each of which retains most or all of the memories of the "parent".
+The second mode of reproduction typically involves a mature Proteus dividing its central "brain" into multiple segments, each configured as a partial or total copy of the original pattern of tubules.
+These will each then serve as the basis of a newborn Proteus, each of which retains the memories of the "parent".
 This mode has been likened to the process of forking commonly used by many biological and non-biological sophonts, with each new Proteus being considered a bioxox of the original.
-If desired, a Proteus may also choose to give each of its "children" only a subset of its memories, or in rare cases none at all; the latter case is seen as effectively a form of suicide.
+If desired, a Proteus may also choose to give each of its "children" only a subset of its memories, or in rare cases none at all; the latter is regarded as effectively being a form of suicide.
 It may also interface with another Proteus to merge their neural networks with each other, subsequently becoming a new individual blending attributes of both "parents," splitting into multiple such individuals, or budding off one or more composite "children" before separating once more into their original configurations.

 Psychology and Cognition